spacemanspiff/uLoader/readme.txt

 Features:
 ---------

+- Support for SD and USB FAT/FAT32: Now you can use cheats codes and load alternative .dol from the USB 2.0 device (FAT partition is required)

 - Parental control added: by default the password is 00000 (the last 0 is the 'ENTER', so you can program a new password as XXXX0 ).
  You can change it from special menu pressing HOME.
 You can exits from the  password box pressing B. Parental control list the last 8 games launched